 Shrisha Rao2005PhD - Computer ScienceSukumar GhoshTed HermanProfessor and Dean of Faculty - IIIT Bangalore2023

-Umar Iqbal2021PhD - Computer ScienceZubair Shafiq (Now at UC-Riverside)Assistant Professor; Washington University2023
+Umar Iqbal2021PhD - Computer ScienceZubair Shafiq (Now at UC-Riverside)Assistant Professor - Washington University2023

 Tanmay Inamdar2020PhD - Computer ScienceKasturi VaradarajanPostdoc; Dept of Informatics; University of Bergen, Norway Starting Dec.
 23: Assistant Professor; IIT, Jodhpur, India2023